swilsonmedia/dotfiles/README.md

 2. Make sure the directory is named "dotfiles"
 3. Open terminal and cd into the dotfiles directory `cd dotfiles`
 4. Run `bash install.sh`
+5. Close and Restart your terminal to load all the new commands.

 ---